 Child and Youth Studies

+Study options include a three-year BA, four-year BA with Major and four-year Honours as well as a Concurrent Education program where students can obtain a four-year Honours BA and a Bachelor of Education (BEd).
 Our faculty includes many nationally and internationally recognized scholars who work to high standards for teaching and research.
-Our staff work closely with them to guide our students through their programs.
-We are all approachable and dedicated to maintaining the highest quality of education.
+Our staff works closely with them to guide our students through their program.
+We are approachable and dedicated to maintaining the highest quality of education.

 Expected cut-off: high 70s